 - LSJ 320/POL S 368 The Politics and Law of International Human Rights, LSJ 321/ANTH 323 Human Rights Law in Culture and Practice, or LSJ 322/JSIS A 324 Human Rights in Latin America

 - LSJ 200 Introduction to Law, Societies, and Justice, or LSJ/POL S 363 Law in Society

-- LSJ/JSIS B 366 Comparative Law, Societies, and Courts, or LSJ/POL S 367 Comparative Law and Courts
+- LSJ/JSIS B 366 Comparative Law and Legal Cultures, or LSJ/POL S 367 Comparative Law and Courts

 - LSJ 375 Crime, Politics, and Justice, or SOC 372 Introduction to Criminal Justice